JSH4a/Claw/README.md

 # Setup

-To create the vue app
+At the project root start the nix shell

+    nix-shell shell.nix

+Then do

+    cd claw-frontend
-    npm install @vue/cli
+    npm install

+To run the app, do

+    cargo tauri dev